AviiNL/vrising-netevents/README.md

 ## Notes

-`App.cs` is included mainly for testing purposes, in a final build as library it should not be included.
+- `App.cs` is included mainly for testing purposes, in a final build as library it should not be included.
+- All events are triggered BEFORE executed on the server or BEFORE they are sent to a client.
+This means that the server can still decide to cancel the event.
+  - For instance, PlayerTeleportDebug is also triggered when someone CTRL+SHIFT+Clicks on the map without being admin, and thus is not actually teleported.

 # Copyright